AwalaApp/specs/rs000-core.md

 A local PDC connects an endpoint and its private gateway.
 Typically, both nodes will be private and run on the same computer, but they might also be public and run on different computers in a private network or on the Internet.
 In addition to both nodes being able to send parcels to each other, the endpoint MAY also:

 - Request a certificate from the gateway, so the endpoint can issue PDAs.
-- Send PDDs to the gateway, to revoke previously issued PDAs.
+- Revoke previously issued PDAs, thus instructing the gateway to block future parcels with those PDAs.

 The endpoint MUST initiate the connection with the gateway.
 To find which binding to use and the address for the gateway, the endpoint MUST get the _Gateway Connection URL_.
 For example, the Gateway Connection URL `ws://127.0.0.1/path` specifies [PoWebSocket](rs016-powebsocket.md) as the binding and `127.0.0.1:80/path` as the WebSocket address of the gateway.
 The endpoint MUST get the connection URL from one of the following places, sorted by precedence: